Online Dietician Degree Information with Curriculum Overview

 Dieticians work to promote healthy dietary habits in clinical environments like hospitals and nursing homes, as well as in public settings like businesses and schools.
-Individuals pursuing an online degree program emphasizing dietetics can find offerings on the associate's, bachelor's and master's degree levels.
+Aspiring dietitians and dietetic technicians can find programs at the associate's, bachelor's and master's degree levels.
 Associate's programs are found at two-year community colleges.
 Bachelor's and master's degree programs are offered through four-year institutions.

 Online dietician degree programs accredited by the Commission on Accreditation for Dietetics Education (CADE) are recommended for students preparing for a career as a registered dietetic technician (DTR) or a registered dietitian (RD).
 Students who complete a DTR program are usually awarded an associate's degree and accrue supervised experience as dietetic technicians.
 The RD designation tends to signify that the holder has an undergraduate or graduate degree and has completed an internship or other experience under supervision.
 A listing of CADE-accredited programs can be found on the American Dietetic Association's website (www.eatright.org).
 Prospective students can search the list to find programs offered through online or distance education.

 Online degree programs in this field of study typically mirror on-campus programs in course content and requirements.
 In addition to food and nutrition studies, dieticians' education and training tends to focus on scientific topics such as physiology, behavioral sciences and biochemistry.

 Associate's Degree Program Curriculum

 To prepare future dietetic technicians, online associate's degree programs in dietetics commonly focus on food safety foundations, biology, nutrition and wellness.
 Students take general education courses in addition to studying the following:

 - Sanitation issues